BEST Robotics: History

 In 1995, more hubs were started as word spread: Collin County BEST (Frisco, Texas), West Texas BEST (Texas Tech University in Lubbock), and Chicago BEST.
 Also that year, Texas BEST - the "state championship" - became an annual event sponsored by Texas Instruments and Texas A&M University.

 BEST continued to grow, adding 3-4 hubs annually.
 In 1997, the four-year old organization established itself as a 501(c)3 non-profit corporation in the state of Texas as BEST Robotics, Inc. (BRI).

 Its growth continued at a similar pace, spreading throughout Texas and neighboring states (Arkansas, Colorado, Oklahoma, New Mexico) and further (Kansas, Illinois, Kentucky and California).

 In 2001, BEST held its first New Hub Workshop at Texas Instruments in Dallas.
 This sparked an explosion of growth in the next several years throughout Alabama and the south.
 In 2003, BEST's second regional championship was born, South's BEST, at Auburn University, Alabama.
 Thirty-six teams from nine hubs in Alabama, Georgia, Florida, Ohio, and Illinois competed.
 Texas BEST featured 60 teams from 17 hubs in five states.
 BEST continued to grow as many colleges and universities began organizing hubs.
 The reach became wider with hubs as far apart as Fargo, North Dakota and New Britain, Connecticut.
 Two additional championships were added as the program expanded across the US, bringing the total to four.
 Frontier Trails BEST championship was established in Fort Smith, Arkansas and Northern Plains BEST championship in Fargo, North Dakota.

 In 2009, the program started its bi-annual BEST National Conference for volunteers and teachers.
 The conference is held during the summers of odd years and provides a great place to share information.
 There are typically tracks regarding hub execution, technical training, design process, and other teacher training.

 In 2017, BEST moved its national headquarters to Pittsburgh, Pennsylvania.

-As of 2021 Martin's Mill High School (TX) have a total of 6 consecutive BEST world championships and are widely regarded as the best team of all time.